WICG/shared-storage/select-url.md

     // By default, return the default url (0th index). let index = 0;

+    // Acquire a lock to ensure that the count is accurate even if multiple
-    await navigator.locks.request("creation-selection-by-frequency-lock", async (lock) => {
+    // instances of the code are running concurrently (e.g. in separate tabs). await navigator.locks.request("creation-selection-by-frequency-lock", async (lock) => {
       let count = await sharedStorage.get(data.campaignId);
       count = count ? parseInt(count) : 0;